sazecis/aws-dev-examples/apigw/auth.md

 After successful execution you will have a new Lambda function with a connected and protected API Gateway endpoint.

+>**Note**
+>There is a manual step required to make the whole solution to work.
+On the Management Console at the API Gateway service in the bookshelf >API at the /books/OPTIONS method at the Method Request the Authorizer must be set to None, must be saved and the whole API needs to be >redeployed.

 ### Noting down the API endpoint <a name="api-endpoint"></a>

 ```